Breast Implants (Augmentation)

 -

 Breast Lift (Mastopexy): Lifts and reshapes sagging breasts by removing excess skin and tightening tissue.
-A Breast lift can restore perkiness but does not increase volume.
+A breast lift can restore perkiness but does not increase volume.

 -